yogidevendra/moodI/app-templates/hdfs-part-file-copy/README.md

 ## Resources

-- Detailed documentation for this app-template is available at :
+- Detailed documentation for this app-template is available at:

    <a
      href="http://docs.datatorrent.com/app-templates/0.10.0/hdfs-part-file-copy/"  class="docs" id="docs" ga-track="docs"